royalgraphx/DarwinKVM/docs/docs/04-Configs/01-VMCascadeLake/00-Introduction.md

 | [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) | Required | Must generate clean SMBIOS information for iServices |
 | [DarwinOCPkg](https://github.com/royalgraphx/DarwinOCPkg/blob/main/Docs/Sample.plist) | Required | Need Docs/Sample.plist renamed to config.plist in OC folder. |

 We'll first need a valid Python installation on our host.
-Don't forget to add Python to PATH.
-If for whatever reason you missed the option, restart the installer and select "Add to PATH".
 You'll then need to get your hands on ProperTree.
 This will allow you to use tools like "OC Clean Snapshot" which will scan your OC folder and add the various files to your config.plist automatically and in the correct order.
 This is especially true when dealing with kext loading order.
 Essentially, you cannot load a dependency before the main Kext that needs it, is loaded... so to make sure we don't run into any issues we use the officially recommended method of OC Clean Snapshot and regular OC Snapshot when updating things in our folders.

 GenSMBIOS will be very important because the Sample.plist does not contain any serial number.
 Meaning you cannot log into iServices until you properly generate MacPro7,1 SMBIOS information and use that on your config.plist